EulerianTechnologies/eredis/README.md

 If a Redis server goes down and up, it could be needed to resynchronize with an active node.
 The master-slave mechanism is perfect for that.
 In redis.conf, add 'slave-read-only no'.
-After the Redis server start, make a "SLAVEOF hostX" and monitor the resync status.
-Once finished, make a "SLAVEOF no one" and it's done.
+After the Redis server start, make a "redis-cli SLAVEOF hostX".
+Once 'redis-cli info Replication' pops a 'master_sync_in_progress:0', it's done.
+make a "redis-cli SLAVEOF no one" and it comes back to a 'master' status.
 This process can easily be scripted.